cul24002-ai/ai-copywriting-manual/ai-copywriting-manual/docs/part1/overview.md

 While human effort may have similar limitations and risks, the difference is that we can take full accountability.
 Copywriters can explain decisions, accept responsibility, and learn from experience.
 Copywriters who choose to employ GenAI in their work can overcome its limitations and weaknesses, showcasing its potential use cases in effective, efficient, and ethical ways.
 You can find effective strategies for copywriters in [part2](../part2/overview.md).

-GenAI multimodal chatbots like ChatGPT, Google Gemini, or Microsoft Copilot are tools that BYU-Idaho Copywriters will have access to through their official `@byui.edu` accounts.

 # AI Terminology
 > * **Artificial Intelligence (AI):** the computer systems that are trained to perform tasks in ways that resemble human intelligence.